Azure/iot-identity-service/identity/mock-iot-server/README.md

 Optional arguments:
  - `--trust-bundle-certs-dir`: Directory of DPS trust bundle certificates.
 The trust bundle will contain all parsable certificates in this directory.
  - `--enable-identity-certs`: Enable DPS identity certificate issuance.
+ - `--enable-server-certs`: Enable DPS server certificate issuance.

 ## TLS server certificate

-Since DPS only accepts requests over TLS, mock-dps-server needs a TLS server certificate.
-See [mock-dps-cert-gen.sh](../../ci/mock-dps-tests/mock-dps-cert-gen.sh) for an example on how to generate a root CA certificate and TLS server certificate for mock-dps-server.
+Since Azure only accepts requests over TLS, mock-iot-server needs a TLS server certificate.
+See [mock-iot-cert-gen.sh](../../ci/mock-iot-tests/mock-iot-cert-gen.sh) for an example on how to generate a root CA certificate and TLS server certificate for mock-iot-server.

-mock-dps-server's root CA certificate must be installed to the system's root CA certificate store.
+mock-iot-server's root CA certificate must be installed to the system's root CA certificate store.